microsoft/MPPC23-Power-Apps/lab1/README.md

 # 🚀 Lab 1: Setup and configure

+> [!IMPORTANT]
+> This workshop is still work in progress for the time being.

 ## Lab 1 - Tasks

 In this lab, you will go though the following tasks: